j178/leetgo/README.md

 Leetgo uses LeetCode's GraphQL API to get questions and submit solutions.
 You need to provide your LeetCode session ID to authenticate.

-Currently only `leetcode.cn` is supported. `leetcode.com` is under development.
+Currently only `leetcode.cn` is supported.
+Support for `leetcode.com` is under development.

 ## Configuration